Vondalo/KnoxHost_Project_Zomboid_Dedicated_Server/README.md

 ![KnoxHost Logo](assets/logo.png)

-**KnoxHost** is a modern, tactical server management tool for *Project Zomboid*.
+**KnoxHost** is a modern, server management tool for *Project Zomboid*.
 Built with Electron and React, it provides a streamlined interface for deploying, configuring, and managing your dedicated servers.

 ## Features